carerix/Cx-WP-Plugin/README.md

 ### What Happens
 - Plugin creates new job category matching medium name
-- Jobs appear under new category
+- Jobs appear under a new category
 - Use WordPress tags/categories to display jobs

 > [!NOTE]